anttti/set/README.md

-# Set game in ClojureScript
+# #{} game in ClojureScript

-Learning ClojureScript, Reagent and Re-frame by implementing a simple version of the card game Set.
+Learning ClojureScript, Reagent and Re-frame by implementing a simple version of the card game #{} (Set.
+Ha-ha.
+Please do not sue me.).

 ## Development mode
 To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal:

 ```
-lein figwheel
+npm run dev
 ```

+It will build the CSS, start Figwheel and open the app in your browser.

 ## REPL